asp2131/YoVideo/README.md

-# OpusClip - AI-Powered Video Editor
+# YoVideo - AI-Powered Video Editor

-OpusClip is an advanced video editing platform that leverages AI to help users create engaging video clips with ease.
+YoVideo is an advanced video editing platform that leverages AI to help users create engaging video clips with ease.
 This project is structured as a modern microservices application with the following components:

 1. **Frontend** (Next.js with Tailwind CSS)
 2. **API Gateway** (Go with Fiber)